Create a business.govt.nz account and save your progress across our tools

 • get started with your trade mark.

-Use ONECheck to see if your business name, web domain and trade mark are available — it only takes one search.
+Check to see if your business name, web domain and trade mark are available.

 Your registered business name can be different to your trading name.